 Most mental health services and addiction treatment centres in Ireland are currently not organised to treat such people holistically.
 For example, if you have difficulties abstaining from alcohol due to anxiety, you can not enter rehabilitation services (most residential drug services insist you must be “dry” before entry).
 Yet you can not get your anxiety problem treated until your addiction to alcohol has been addressed.

-According to figures from the American Medical Association, up to 37% of alcohol abusers and 53% of drug abusers also have at least one serious mental illness, and 29% of people diagnosed as mentally ill abuse either alcohol or drugs.
+According to figures from the American Medical Association, up to 37% of people who abuse alcohol and 53% of people who abuse drugs also have at least one serious mental illness, and 29% of people diagnosed as mentally ill abuse either alcohol or drugs.

 Despite this, there is currently little awareness of the problem in Ireland.